Kenny Stucker

-Kenny Stucker (born June 11, 1970) is a former American football placekicker who played seven seasons in the Arena Football League with the Milwaukee Mustangs, Chicago Rush, New York Dragons and Tampa Bay Storm.
+Kenny Stucker (born June 11, 1970) is an American former professional football placekicker who played seven seasons in the Arena Football League (AFL) with the Milwaukee Mustangs, Chicago Rush, New York Dragons and Tampa Bay Storm.
 He played college football at Ball State University.

 College career

 Stucker played for the Ball State Cardinals from 1988 to 1991.
 He was named to the All-MAC First Team as a junior and senior after being named to the second team as a freshman and sophomore.
 He connected on 93-of-96 extra points and 62-of-87 field goals in his career.
 Stucker was selected to play in Blue-Gray College Football All-Star Game after his senior season.
 He was inducted into the Ball State Athletics Hall of Fame in 2009.

 Professional career

-Milwaukee Mustangs

 Stucker played for the Milwaukee Mustangs from 1994 to 1999.
 He was named First Team All-Arena in 1996 and 1998.
 He was also named AFL Kicker of the Year in 1998.
 Stucker was also the last player, as of 2014, in the Arena Football League to have connected on a two-point dropkick, which took place in 1997.